 Rib Eye – probably with the most flavour but fattier

 Fillet Steaks – very lean and tender

 Rump Steaks – firmer but full of flavour

 Feather Steaks – taken from the blade, not as well known and are relatively inexpensive.
 I quite like these, you get flavour without the price tag

-For a stronger flavour, marinade the beef for a couple of hours while you get your hair done (!) or even the night before.
+Vietnamese Lemongrass Beef and Rice Noodle Salad is a substantial Vietnamese salad with vegetables, starch and protein and eaten with a piquant sauce.
+For a stronger flavour, marinate the beef for a couple of hours or even the night before.

 At the end of cooking time, I like to add a couple of tablespoons of water, just for a little bit of sauce, but traditionally, it’s kept dry and the rice is moistened but the drippings as well as the dipping sauce.